 Pockets are generally stitched on and slit pockets are usually made of the same fabric as the garment.

-Only garments of a commercial size of 158 (having a body height of 158 centimetres) or more can be considered industrial or occupational garments.
+Only garments of a commercial size of 158 (having a body height of 158 centimeters) or more can be considered industrial or occupational garments.
 Uniforms and official garments (such as judges' gowns or church vestments) are not considered industrial or occupational garments.

 Typical industrial occupational clothing, such as boiler suits or coveralls, is used by mechanics, factory workers, bricklayers, farmers, etc. It also includes aprons and dust coats for doctors, nurses, charwomen, hairdressers, bakers and butchers.